 Like the other manuals, they list the type of gun and barrel length which is desirable information.
 They list the sectional density and ballistic coefficient of their bullets which is important info when selecting a bullet for a specific purpose.
-For purchase info on the Hornady – 10th Edition Handbook Of Cartridge Reloading.
+For purchase info on the Hornady – Handbook Of Cartridge Reloading.

 The Hodgdon powder company doesn’t produce bullets but makes a large selection of gunpowder.
 In addition, they own the IMR powder company and recently picked up the Goex black powder line.
 They also own the Vihtavuori and Winchester powder lines.
-In addition, they market Pyrodex and Triple 7’s and White Hots which are tablets so they cover any powder you might need.
+In addition, they market Pyrodex and Triple 7’s and White Hots which are tablets so they cover any gun powder solutions you might need.

 Lyman has been around since the 19’th century.
 They produced and still make reloading tools and molds.
 Their company is also marketing such items as chronographs and bore lights.
-They also produce a cast bullet manual and I would highly recommend it for the cast bullet buff.
+They also produce a cast bullet manual and I would highly recommend it for the cast bullet reloading buff.
 The regular manual has info on reduced and cast bullets as well.
-The Lyman manual is over 450 pages and is full size at 8 &1/2” X 11 hard back.
+The Lyman manual is over 450 pages and is full size at 8 &1/2” X 11 hardback.
 Black powder guns are among some of the other items available.
 For more info or to buy a copy of the Lyman Reloading Handbook.

 Fred Barnes who made premium bullets in his basement started the company in 1932.
 Later on they started making the copper bullets and muzzle loading projectiles.